-The implementation of the Net Zero 2035 goal is managed by Brightwell on behalf of the BT Pension Scheme however, the BTPS Investment Committee (IC) has ultimate responsibility for the oversight and monitoring of the goal and legislative compliance.
-The NZ 2035 goal is made up of 5-year targets, which the IC fully reassesses triennially, and the IC ensures net zero and TCFD-related activities are publicly reported annually through TCFD reporting.
-The BTPS IC reviews and assesses Brightwell's implementation of the goal via annual 'net zero deep-dives' and performance against the Scheme's net zero metrics.
+The implementation of the Scheme's Net Zero 2035 ambition is managed by Brightwell on behalf of the BT Pension Scheme however, the BTPS Investment Committee (IC) has ultimate responsibility for the oversight and monitoring of the ambition and legislative compliance.
+The Net Zero 2035 ambition is made up of 5-year targets, which the IC fully reassesses triennially, and the IC ensures net zero and TCFD-related activities are publicly reported annually through TCFD reporting.
+The BTPS IC reviews and assesses Brightwell's implementation of the ambition via annual 'net zero deep-dives' and performance against the Scheme's net zero metrics.
 When appropriate, the IC will review the most recent climate scenario analysis, integrate the findings into investment strategy discussions and determine whether it is appropriate to undertake new analysis.
-The IC identifies and assesses the main climaterelated risks and opportunities, and considers climate in the Scheme's investment beliefs, investment policies, risk register, contingency planning and monitoring framework.
+The IC identifies and assesses the main climate-related risks and opportunities, and considers climate in the Scheme's investment beliefs, investment policies, risk register, contingency planning and monitoring framework.
 The entire board, including the IC, receives regular training to ensure that it is appropriately informed on key climate change topics and can challenge Brightwell on its activities.

-Net Zero 2035 target setting and review schedule
+Stylised pathway to Net Zero 2035 with 5 year interim targets and review schedule